scrapinghub/spidermon/docs/source/stats-collection.rst

     SPIDERMON_MAX_STORED_STATS = 10

-The following example shows how we can verify whether the number of items returned in the actual spider execution is higher than 90% of the mean of items returned in the latest spider executions.
+The following example shows how we can verify whether the number of items returned in the current spider execution is higher than 90% of the mean of items returned in the previous spider executions.

 .. code-block:: python